VAT / Sales Tax Return Agent

 Route EU cross-border B2C through OSS or local registration Does the EU B2C supply qualify for One-Stop-Shop reporting (EUR 10,000 distance-selling threshold exceeded), or does it require local registration in the destination Member State?
 Rules Engine Auditor

-EU Directive 2017/2455 + 2019/1995; deterministic threshold check per calendar year against EUR 10,000 EU-wide distance-selling threshold; sub-threshold supplies taxed at origin Member State rate, supra-threshold supplies via OSS Union scheme at destination rate; OSS quarterly return filed centrally with home Member State portal
+EU Directives 2017/2455 and 2019/1995; deterministic threshold check per calendar year against EUR 10,000 EU-wide distance-selling threshold; sub-threshold supplies taxed at origin Member State rate, supra-threshold supplies via OSS Union scheme at destination rate; OSS quarterly return filed centrally with home Member State portal

 Decision Record